aniyant/TripFix-TheTripPlanner/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under GNU GENERAL PUBLIC LICENSE - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments